yogisinha/tour/README.md

 ```
 Go to http://localhost:4000 and it will generate Mandelbrot image on the browser.
 You can pan in the viewer
 by dragging with the mouse and zoom by using the scroll wheel or by clicking + and −
+In main.go, in method mandelbrotColor, you can experiment with different colour schemes by uncommenting code.
+This can be done as exercise to take different color schemes as command line option.

 #### Julia Set Viewer
 -julia option runs the Julia Set Viewer exercise.
 Run the binary with following option: